 - Recognize how trauma affects all individuals.
 This means noticing how trauma impacts each level of an organization and the system as a whole.

 - Respond by putting this knowledge into practice.
 This refers to addressing organizational policies that may be retraumatizing.

 For more information and resources, visit The Trauma-Informed Care Project.

-Everyone responds differently to trauma and, therefore, to treatment.
+Everyone responds differently to trauma and, therefore, to trauma therapy.
 What works for one person may not work for another.
-In other words, there’s no one-size-fits-all approach to therapy and trauma recovery.
+In other words, there’s no one-size-fits-all approach to trauma therapy.

 Cognitive behavioral therapy (CBT)